emergentworks/mentee-assessments/README.md

 6. Once there, click on the `index.html` file.
 You should see the editor open a file that starts with `<!DOCTYPE html>`.
 Look for the line that says `<h1>Hi!
 My name is </h1>` and add your name before the closing tag (i.e. `</h1>`).
 To publish your change (aka commit and push your change), you will need to go to the source control tab and add the file, commit with a message, and push the commit to your `main` branch.
 Luckily, as long you follow the screenshot below, you will be able to do all of these things within the virtual editor: ![commit-exmaple](readme-assets/commit-example.gif).
 Wait a couple seconds and you will be able to see your name on your website!
 7. Go back to `index.html` and find the line that says `Add some background about yourself here!`.
 Replace that line with a fun fact about yourself.
 Then, repeat the same process of pushing your change by going the source control tab, adding the file, typing a commit message, and then clicking the checkmark icon.
 The message can be `add fun fact`
 8. Let's try replacing the empty profile picture with either a picture of yourself or something you like.
 This step will be left for you to figure out.
 Try googling `how to add image HTML`.
 If you would like to add an image to your repository, you can simply drag the file in.
 For exmaple: ![local-file-exmaple](readme-assets/local-file-example.gif).
 Be sure to commit and push your changes in order to see it on your website.
 9. Congratulations!
 You have passed the HTML section of this assessment!
+Continue to the Javascript section to finish the activity.